tilient/tynstat/readme.md

 Note
 ----

-This is only tested on a 64-bit and 32-bit Ubuntu 12.04.
+This is only tested on Ubuntu 12.04.

 Building it